squins/sass-java-tryout/README.md

 ## Goals of tryout

-One of my customers is about to use SCSS in one of their projects.
+One of my customers is about to use Sass in one of their projects.
 Their current stack is made up with Java.
 Goals of this tryout is to find out how Java, Sass and Compass function together.

 Questions to answer during my journey: